Skip to main content

 Portrait of Rep. Thompson

-Thompson is the co-founder and co-chair of the bipartisan Congressional Wine Caucus, which consists of over 215 U.S. Senators and Representatives.
-He is a member and was twice co-chair of the Congressional Sportsmen's Caucus.
-He is also a member of the Blue Dog Coalition, which is composed of Democrats committed to bipartisan problem solving and fiscal responsibility.
+Rep. Thompson is a small vineyard owner, and is the co-founder and co-chair of the bipartisan Congressional Wine Caucus, which includes more than 215 members of Congress, and has twice served as co-chair of the Congressional Sportsmen’s Caucus.
+He is also a member of the Blue Dog Coalition focusing on fiscal responsibility.

-He is married to Janet Thompson.
-They have two sons, a firefighter and a deputy sheriff, and three wonderful granddaughters.
+He is married to Janet Thompson, a family nurse practitioner.
+They have two sons, a firefighter and a deputy sheriff, and three granddaughters.